telerik/reporting-docs/knowledge-base/how-to-use-kendodatetimepicker-for-parameter-editors-in-the-angular-report-viewer.md

 ## Description
-This article describes how to use the [KendoDateTimePicker](https://docs.telerik.com/kendo-ui/api/javascript/ui/datetimepicker) as a custom parameter editor in [Angular Report Viewer](./angular-report-viewer).
-This approach allows the selection of date and time for the **DateTime** [report parameters](./designing-reports-parameters).
+This article describes how to use the [KendoDateTimePicker](https://docs.telerik.com/kendo-ui/api/javascript/ui/datetimepicker) as a custom parameter editor in [Angular Report Viewer](../angular-report-viewer).
+This approach allows the selection of date and time for the **DateTime** [report parameters](../designing-reports-parameters).

 ## Solution
-Telerik kendoDateTimePicker widget is not included in the Kendo UI JavaScript distributed by Telerik Reporting through telerikReportViewer.kendo-x.x.x.min.js file, or kendo.subset.2015.3.930.min.js in older versions.
+> Telerik kendoDateTimePicker widget is not included in the Kendo UI JavaScript distributed by Telerik Reporting through telerikReportViewer.kendo-x.x.x.min.js file, or kendo.subset.2015.3.930.min.js in older versions.
 For that reason, you will have to replace the Kendo UI subset with the full Kendo UI JavaScript e.g. kendo.all.min.js.

 Also, you need to make sure that Kendo all is loaded after jQuery.
 Because of that, we will use a special logic that sets the visibility of the viewer after Kendo all is loaded:

-1. In the initializaion of the viewer, define the parameterEditors [option](./angular-report-viewer-api-options).
+1. In the initializaion of the viewer, specify the parameterEditors [option](../angular-report-viewer-api-options).
 ```TypeScript
 <tr-viewer #viewer1 *ngIf="visible"
     [containerStyle]="viewerContainerStyle"